kavyaballa1020/React-Portfolio/README.md

 4. Run `vercel login` and follow the authentication process.
 5. Run `vercel --prod` and follow the prompts to deploy your project.

-Once deployed, Vercel provides you with a unique URL where your portfolio is accessible.
+Once deployed, Vercel provides you with a unique URL where your portfolio is accessibl

 ## License